steqeq/0000/docs/tutorials/install/windows/gui/uninstall.md

-# Uninstallation Using the Graphical Interface
+# Uninstallation using the graphical interface

 The steps to uninstall the HIP SDK for Windows are described in this document.